 Our Sports Lawyers Are Here to Help With Your NCAA Anti-Doping Violations

-If a student-athlete has been accused of NCAA anti-doping violations, contact us online or call us directly at +1-207-747-5899 to schedule a free consultation with one of our anti-doping lawyers.
+If a student-athlete has been accused of NCAA anti-doping violations, contact us online or call us directly at +1-207-747-5899 to schedule a initial 1 hour consultation with one of our anti-doping lawyers.
 Our firm is uniquely qualified to handle your student-athlete eligibility issues, as we have represented athletes from all levels of NCAA competition.